The P.E.T.E. Project

 Preparing, Empowering, Transforming and Engaging

 The P.E.T.E.
-Project is a living-learning program for students with a declared major in the College of Education, Health and Aviation or the College of Human Sciences.
+Project is a living-learning program for students with a declared major in the College of Education and Human Sciences.
 Participants are housed on the third Floor of West University Commons where they live alongside P.E.T.E.
 Project Student Academic Mentors (SAMs) and Community Mentors (CMs), who serve as leaders and facilitators helping students engage and navigate their early college experience.

 The P.E.T.E.
 Project prepares students for active learning, engages students in community development, transforms students’ leadership potential and empowers student decision-making.
 Through intentional programming and activities, participants build relationships with fellow students, faculty and staff while also developing themselves academically, personally and professionally.
 Students active in the P.E.T.E.
 Project experience a sense of community and multi-faceted support for their success.